Tina Andrews: Awards and nominations

 In 1999, Andrews received a nomination at the Acapulco Black Film Festival for Best Screenplay for the 1998 movie Why Do Fools Fall in Love.
 In 2001, Andrews was the first African American to win the Writers Guild of America award for Original Long Form for her script for the 2000 miniseries Sally Hemings: An American Scandal.
 She shared the award with Phil Alden Robinson and Stanley Weiser, who won for the 2000 movie Freedom Song.
 That year, Andrews also won the NAACP Image Award for Outstanding TV Movie, Miniseries or Special.
 In 2002, Andrews won two awards for her book about developing the Hemings story as a TV miniseries: the NAACP Image Award for Outstanding Achievement in Literary Nonfiction and the Literary Award of Excellence from the Memphis Black Writers Conference.
 In 2003, Andrews won the MIB/Prism Filmmaker Image Award, and she received a proclamation from the City Council of New York that year.

-Personal

-Andrews is currently married to theatre and documentary filmmaker Stephen Gaines.